jericosergio/prompt-engineer-browser-extension/README.md

 7. **Clear** - Reset all fields when starting fresh
 8. **Adjust UI** - Use +/− zoom controls (70%-150%)
 9. **Toggle Theme** - Click 🌙/☀️ icon
+10. **Switch Modes** - Use mode toggle if present (Manual vs Auto)
+11. **Copy Prompt** - Use the dedicated "📋 Copy Prompt" button for one-click copying

+### Auto Mode Workflow
+1. Enable **Auto Mode**
+2. Enter a comprehensive task description (include audience, desired format, constraints)
+3. Click **Generate Prompt**
+4. Review the structured prompt (role, steps, constraints, formatting)
+5. Refine your description and regenerate as needed
+6. Copy prompt and use in any LLM interface

 ---